|

 me.

-Nevertheless, Gary can at least know that Marla and I are both
+Nevertheless, Gary can at least know that Marla and I were both

 our most fabulous cruise ever.
 This quality of the Cruise Recap here on my web site with 8 pages of

-stories and 7 pages of pictures would not be nearly the same without his
+stories and 7 pages of pictures would not have been nearly the same without his

 marvelous talent and efforts.

-Gary is to be applauded by all of our trip members, but especially by me.
+Gary's work should be appreciated by all of our trip members, but especially by me.

 Thank you, Gary!
 I am very grateful for your work!